Guestlogix/back-end-take-home/SUBMISSION.md

 5. To create a request, you can use PostMan.
 Here is an example: http://localhost:5000/api/route?origin=YYZ&destin=YVR

 # Running UnitTest
-1. After building the solution like previous steps, go to Test Explorer
+1. After building the solution like previous steps, go to Test -> Windows -> Test Explorer
 2. Run all tests.